 A study of animals hospitalized for various illnesses found that those who received adequate nutrition recovered faster.
 (7) This is an argument for figuring out how to get some sort of food into your sick dog even if they don’t feel very hungry.

-In the vet clinic, we make sure to treat nausea first, then offer a variety of different foods–kibble, canned food, watered-down canned food, rotisserie chicken, chicken baby food, etc.
+In the vet clinic, we make sure to treat nausea first, then offer a variety of different foods–dry food kibble, canned food, watered-down canned food, rotisserie chicken, chicken baby food, etc.

 You have to go very slowly if you try force-feeding your dog because he can inhale the food if you go too fast.
 Other dogs get so frustrated it ruins their appetite even more.